ArieL-CanoY/cybersecurity/Text Editor/VIM.md

 >> set number - show line number on the left side of the editor

 >> set relativenumber - show and relates the number from the current line

+>> colorscheme <color> - set the background color of the editor
+	colors:
+		default
+		ron
+		habamax

 ```